You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Wi-Fi Availability

-• Wi-Fi is available in urban centers, hotels, restaurants, cafes, and some public spaces, particularly in major towns like Thimphu, Paro, and Punakha.
+• Wi-Fi is available in urban centers, hotels, restaurants, cafes, and public spaces, particularly in major towns like Thimphu, Paro, and Punakha.

 • Many hotels, especially in tourist areas, offer complimentary Wi-Fi to guests.